AisiYidingbai/pointinator/README.md

 * reload: `systemctl daemon-reload`. you might need to `sudo`
 * enable: `systemctl enable pointinator`
 * start it up: `systemctl start pointinator`

+## prepare your server
+pointinator stalks chat in the #points and #roles channels. add them, and add the roles that pointinator manages. the list is at the top of this readme
+* add a #points channel
+* add a #roles channel
+* add the roles that pointinator can manage. make sure those roles are below the pointinator role

+## test it out
+* try out some commands in #roles such as `give othergaming`
+* try out some commands in #points such as `add Yidingbai 40`
+* get a syntax reminder in the #roles channel by keyboardsmashing
+* see information in the #points channel by typing `help`, `info`, and `points`

 ## troubleshooting
 * update pointinator: `cd` to the repo folder and run `git pull origin`